-If you do not have hydrangeas already established, you may wish to simply start them and keep them in containers.
+If you do not have hydrangeas already established, start them and keep your Hydrangeas in pots.
 This will give you complete control of soil conditions at all times.

-For details on pH and Blue Hydrangeas, watch the video below…
+For details on soil pH and Blue Hydrangea, watch the video below…

-Understand that amending the soil and changing the hydrangea color is not a magic trick.
+Understand that amending the soil to change color of hydrangea is not a magic trick.
 Even if you use commercial, chemical soil amendments it is likely to take several blooming seasons to make a change.

-Additionally, other environmental factors will influence the color of your hydrangea blooms.
+Additionally, other environmental factors will influence the hydrangea color.